-Ordering well is easier said than done.
+The same is true with Momotaro.
+Even though it’s an incredible restaurant, it’s important to focus your order so you don’t end up with an above-average yet overly expensive meal.
 Our advice is to sample a little bit of everything with a focus on the following sections – cold, hot, from the coals, and sushi, the last of which should be whatever you prefer between rolls, nigiri, or sashimi.
 But even after aggressively attacking the menu on multiple trips, it feels like we’ll never get to it all.
-The wait staff tries to be helpful, but they concede it's a daunting task to pinpoint what you may like the first few times around.
-They are good at making a few suggestions though, and the safe bet is to listen to what they have to say.
+Which is fine by us, because it's fun to try.

 This is one of those sushi rolls that makes us nod our head in enjoyment and approval.
 A mix of mainly big eye tuna and spicy octopus.
 Fantastic.

 A delicious serving of sliced tuna with garlic shoya and buckwheat for some texture.
 This is a great light starter.

 Please order this.
 Chicken dumplings are covered in mochi rice, and served in a karashi miso with a soft-boiled egg.
 It's incredibly flavorful and absolutely delicious.

 Nigiri and Sashimi

 It’s all delicous, from smoked aji to otoro to the sake.
 Rice is well-seasoned and the flavors of the fish shine through.
 Order a la carte, or get the Chef's selection—omakase that comes with around nine pieces for $70-$80 per person.

 This dish is rich and straightforward.
 Spicy beef curry is tossed with spaghetti, and served with scallion oroshi.
 And it's exactly what you want after a couple of cocktails.